Aliases for SEMG1 Gene

 Previous GeneCards Identifiers for SEMG1 Gene

 The protein encoded by this gene is the predominant protein in semen.
 The encoded secreted protein is involved in the formation of a gel matrix that encases ejaculated spermatozoa.
-The prostate-specific antigen (PSA) protease processes this protein into smaller peptides, with each possibly having a separate function.
-The proteolysis process breaks down the gel matrix and allows the spermatozoa to move more freely.
-The antimicrobial peptide SgI-29 is an antimicrobial peptide with antibacterial activity. [provided by RefSeq, Nov 2014]
+This preproprotein is proteolytically processed by the prostate-specific antigen (PSA) protease to generate multiple peptide products that exhibit distinct functions.
+One of these peptides, SgI-29, is an antimicrobial peptide with antibacterial activity.
+This proteolysis process also breaks down the gel matrix and allows the spermatozoa to move more freely.
+This gene and another similar semenogelin gene are present in a gene cluster on chromosome 20. [provided by RefSeq, Feb 2016]

 GeneCards Summary for SEMG1 Gene

 SEMG1 (Semenogelin I) is a Protein Coding gene.
-Among its related pathways are Disease and RNA Polymerase I Promoter Opening.
+Diseases associated with SEMG1 include motion sickness.
+Among its related pathways are Transport to the Golgi and subsequent modification and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include structural molecule activity.
 An important paralog of this gene is SEMG2.

 UniProtKB/Swiss-Prot for SEMG1 Gene